pohara60/cross_number/lib/workingback/README.md

 Working Back by Oyler

-When bars are removed the three 4 -digit numbers in the highlighted cells are of the same type.
-Solvers must use them to find three distinct positive integers such that when taken pairwise their sum equals those 4 -digit numbers.
+When bars are removed the three 4-digit numbers in the highlighted cells are of the same type.
+Solvers must use them to find three distinct positive integers such that when taken pairwise their sum equals those 4-digit numbers.
 Those integers a, b and c along with their sum should be written below the grid in ascending order.
 No entry starts with zero and all entries are distinct.

 ```+--+--+--+--+--+--+
 |1 :  :2 |3 :4 :5 |